-Such risks are even greater in economies where needed safety checks are lacking.
-In many economies, particularly in the Middle East and North Africa and Sub-Saharan Africa regions, internal wiring installations are never checked.
+Such risks are even greater in economies where needed safety checks are lacking, which is the case in several economies in the Middle East and North Africa and Sub-Saharan Africa regions.
 At the other extreme are governments that require multiple checks, imposing an excessive burden on customers seeking an electricity connection.
 In some Eastern Europe and Central Asian economies, for instance, internal wiring must undergo two checks.
-It is thus necessary to implement the practices that are best suitable for each situation; for instance, certifications from the utility or outside agencies might be necessary until standards for electrical professionals are enforced and well-regulated in a way that they are able to ensure the safety of electrical installations.
+It is thus necessary to implement the practices that are best suitable for each situation; for instance, certifications from the utility or outside agencies might be necessary until standards for electrical professionals are enforced and well-regulated in a way that they can ensure the safety of electrical installations.

 Increasing the transparency of connection costs and processes

 The type of connection works vary depending on the network’s capacity (1).
 If capacity is constrained, a more complicated connection may be required to expand the distribution network.
 And the required capital investments (e.g., installation of a distribution transformer) may be covered by new customers.
 This obligation, more common in low-income economies, substantially raises total connection costs.